Another Restaurant Group Joining the Fray

 - The last part is to live and breathe your brand: the biggest part is staying true to your brand by not straying from your path.
 Of course, you can tweak it, but that’s a topic for another day.

 Unfortunately, most businesses don’t do this, and they “wing it” as they go.
 They shoot from the hip when making major decisions which often leads to a convoluted brand with a mixed message that often contradict itself.

 In the case of Ramla, are they a “one type of concept fits all (izakaya chain)”, or are they going to tailor their restaurants (brands) to fit particular market segments?
 They could potentially do this by neighborhood such as developing their menu to compliment the existing businesses in Encino on Ventura Blvd with all the struggling actors, West Covina and suburban life with the current Filipino and the newly emerging Chinese population and biker gangs… well maybe not the gangs, to Palm Springs, and well, you know, the Palm Springs crowd.
 All three of these areas are very distinct from one another, and that could be a major consideration with their approach.
-Unfortunately, their multiple brands don’t reflect any distinctive character at all, and they’re all the same and that is just sad.
+Unfortunately, their multiple brands don’t reflect any distinctive characteristic at all, and they’re all the same and that is just sad.

-One thing they have done with their marketing is communicated how many restaurants they have, but you can’t have one good restaurant out of one-hundred and fifty restaurants till you have one good one.
+One thing they have done with their marketing is to communicate how many restaurants they have, but if you can’t have one good restaurant out of one-hundred and fifty, what difference does it make to tout it?

 As of 9/1/2016, there are currently five restaurants and three brands spread throughout LA with one in San Francisco, but I do not expect the vast majority of these restaurants to survive.